 The Australian cattle dog is sturdy, compact and solid on its feet.

-Its strong head and slightly curved, broad skull herald its dingo ancestry.
+A strong head and slightly curved, broad skull herald the dingo ancestry.
 Cheeks are muscular, and the muzzle and jaws powerful in appearance.
-Its medium-sized, pricked ears, suspicious glint and strong teeth give the cattle dog a slightly intimidating demeanor.
+Their medium-sized, pricked ears, suspicious glint and strong teeth give the cattle dog a slightly intimidating demeanor.

 The dual coat consists of an outer protective layer of moderately short, straight, medium-texture hairs, and a short, dense layer below.
 Cattle dogs come in two different color schemes: red speckle and blue.
 "Blue heelers," as the latter variety is sometimes called, are blue or blue mottled, with black, blue or tan markings on the head; while the undercoat is often tan.
 The red variety has an even, red speckle, (from its Dalmatian genes), with or without darker red markings on the head.

 Bred to perform demanding tasks, the Australian cattle dog is extremely alert, intelligent, watchful and courageous.
-Highly trustworthy and reliable, it has a tenacious sense of duty.
-Loyal to their owners and wary of strangers, it is fiercely protective when used as a watch dog, although it is not a barker.
+Highly trustworthy and reliable, they have a tenacious sense of duty.
+Loyal to their owners and wary of strangers, they are fiercely protective when used as a watch dog, although they are not barkers.
 The Australian cattle dog tends to be aggressive with other dogs and may display dominance and herding behaviors toward children.